 Next year introduce someone to the fun sport of fishing, a kid, a grandkid, a friend or a parent.
 One other thing to remember is there are also guides which can make it easy for you to take someone fishing with you.
 We feel it is our duty to share with others or make sure the next generation learns and experiences the thrill of fishing as well as an appreciation for our great outdoor resources.

 The 2012 Fishing & Outdoor Shows gets underway next month offering an opportunity to see new tackle and hear the latest fishing technique seminars.
 A great Expo in area is the Illinois Fish & Feather Expo in Bloomington on January 27-29th with the best local anglers sharing knowledge for all or any species of fish along with guest speaker, Crappie Guide Steve Welch.
 You will not only find tackle and gear but various fishing guides, several resort owners and more.
-Check the Web Site for more detailed info at www.illinoisfishandfeather.com and Oh yeah; we will have a booth with our 2012 Fishing Calendars at a reduced price.
-Or visit us at www.larrysfishinghole.com for details on how to order your 2012 Fishing Calendars, now in its 15th year with all the money saving coupons and more so you can plan your fishing next year and start using your coupons to save on supplies, guide trips and more or just check us for tips, reports and a full list of 2012 show schedules.
+Check the Web Site for more detailed info at www.illinoisfishandfeather.com and Oh yeah; and stop by our booth to talk fishing.
+Or visit us at www.larrysfishinghole.com for details, and more or just check us for tips, reports and a full list of 2012 show schedules.

 Till Next Time - MERRY CHRISTMAS, GOD BLESS & GOOD FISHING.!